 6:00 p.m., Law & Justice Center, 645 South 200 East

-This has been a joint effort by the NAACP Salt Lake Branch and the City of West Valley.
+This has been a joint effort by the NAACP Salt Lake Branch, Salt Lake City, Sandy City, West Jordan, and West Valley City Utah.

 President Lyndon Johnson